koechlm/Vault-Job-Processor---iLogic-Extension/README.md

 	- ThisApplication object being replaced by ThisServer

 - To allow iLogic rules interacting with Vault during job execution requires the Job-Processor's log-in being re-used within the rule.
 Use the template VaultJobRuleConnected.iLogicVb to build your rule.
-	- the referenced iLogic-Vault Quickstart library is available on GitHub open source and in binary format.
-Minimum Version (binary) or branch is 2020.3.0
+	- the referenced iLogic-Vault Quickstart library is available on GitHub open source and in binary format; select the matching Vault release version.

 TO CONFIGURE: (Note - Using the installer obsoletes step 1 and 6)
 ---------------------------------
-1) Copy the folder Autodesk.VltInvSrv.iLogicSampleJob to %ProgramData%\Autodesk\Vault 2021\Extensions\.
+1) Copy the folder Autodesk.VltInvSrv.iLogicSampleJob to %ProgramData%\Autodesk\Vault 202x\Extensions\.
 2) Start Vault Explorer and configure the iLogic Job environment: Tools -> iLogic Job Administration...; first time load will bring up an error message, that no configuration could be loaded.
 3) Edit the configuration options and Save To Vault.
 Even if empty values are saved to Vault, the error mentioned before will no longer occure.
 4) Manual Job Submission - To use the manual Job submission, you need to configure and save the Tab 'User Rules'.
 A single external rule file is the minimum configuration.
 	To submit a job, select a file (Inventor only ;)) go to Actions -> Queue iLogic Job and select the rule to be run against the selected file.
 5) Automatic Job Submission.
 Configure the Tab 'Lifecycle Rule(s)' and save to Vault.
 Add the job name to the Job Queue activating job transitions.
 To achieve this, integrate this job into a custom lifecycle transition by adding the Job-Type name
 "Autodesk.VltInvSrv.iLogicSampleJob" to the transition's 'Custom Job Types' tab.
-6) To enable iLogic logging copy the file iLogicLogger.config to the C:\Program Files\Autodesk\Vault Client 2021\Explorer\Inventor Server\Bin\.
+6) To enable iLogic logging copy the file iLogicLogger.config to the C:\Program Files\Autodesk\Vault Client 202x\Explorer\Inventor Server\Bin\.
 Enable iLogic Logging in the configuration
 Tab "Advanced iLogic Configuration".

 DISCLAIMER: